 The script will read the policy and show information on the screen.

-Later, you will see the message that policy in being imported to Intune.
-The script return to prompt once imports completes.
+Later, you will see the message that the policy is being imported to Intune.
+The script returns to the prompt once imports are complete.

 Related Posts